 When a patient has been in a starvation state for a while and then begins to eat, some serious metabolic problems may occur in the first few days as metabolism changes.
 When food is delivered, the pancreas releases insulin in an attempt to store the calories.
 Unfortunately, insulin also drives circulating potassium inside cells and cats with hepatic lipidosis are often depleted of potassium to start out with.
 This sudden drop in potassium can make a cat very weak (causing drooping neck, listlessness, urine retention / inability to urinate normally, heart muscle depression and more).
 Similarly, insulin will drive phosphate into cells in a similar way leaving the bloodstream depleted.
 Red blood cells will not have enough phosphate to maintain their own structure; they burst causing severe anemia.

 If the blood phosphate level drops below 2.2 mg/dl, an IV supplement will be needed.
 After the phosphate level has started to rise, an oral supplement of phosphate (usually lactose-free cow's milk works well).
-Expect the cat to be monitored in the hospital for the first 3 days following initiation of nutritional support.
+Expect the cat to be monitored in the hospital for the first 3 days following initiation of nutritional support (and possibly longer).

 Refeeding injury can be usually avoided by starting with half (or less) of the required amount of Calories at first and gradually working up to the full nutritional requirement over a few days.
 Having a low blood potassium level at the time of the initial lipidosis diagnosis is associated with increased chance of death.